Mearman/mcp-wayback-machine/README.md

 [![GitHub](https://img.shields.io/github/license/Mearman/mcp-wayback-machine)](https://github.com/Mearman/mcp-wayback-machine)
 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/Mearman/mcp-wayback-machine/ci.yml?branch=main)](https://github.com/Mearman/mcp-wayback-machine/actions)

-An MCP (Model Context Protocol) server for interacting with the Internet Archive's Wayback Machine without requiring API keys.
+An MCP (Model Context Protocol) server and CLI tool for interacting with the Internet Archive's Wayback Machine without requiring API keys.

 ## Overview

-This MCP server provides tools to:
+This tool can be used in two ways:
+1. **As an MCP server** - Integrate with Claude Desktop for AI-powered interactions
+2. **As a CLI tool** - Use directly from the command line with `npx` or global installation

+Features:
 - Save web pages to the Wayback Machine
 - Retrieve archived versions of web pages
 - Check archive status and statistics